 11. The Melancholy of Haruhi Suzumiya

 The Melancholy of Haruhi Suzumiya, produced by the Japanese animation studio Kyoto Animation and directed by Tatsuya Ishihara, is a milestone in anime history.
-The anime series follows a high school boy, Kyon, who encounters Haruhi Suzumiya, an erratic girl who has abilities that can alter the very universe.
-She enlists him to join the SOS Brigade.
+The anime series follows a snarky and cynical high school boy, Kyon, who has a habit of hiding his real emotions, rarely admitting his fondness for anyone.
+Kyon encounters Haruhi Suzumiya, an erratic girl who has abilities that can alter the very universe, and the titular heroine of the anime.
+She enlists him to join the SOS Brigade, a club of her making, that was made with the intention of finding aliens, time travellers, and espers.
 Many might argue that this is definitely one of the best anime series of all time.
 It’s full of memorable characters.

 Best Anime Series & Movies of All Time According To Fans Around The World